How to Protect Your "Leave Out" With Hair Extensions & Wigs

 5. Be Mindful of Hair Practices

-When dealing with leave out how you deal with your hair is important.
-Common hair practices may exhaust your hair.
+How you deal with your hair is important when dealing with leave out.
+Unfortunately, common hair practices may exhaust your hair.
 Here are some hair practices that you should be mindful of.

 Put the Hot Tools Down

 Try not to flat iron your hair every day.
 As mentioned, it is best to get on a schedule for when you will touch up your leave out.
-It is best to try to limit your touch-ups to once or twice a week, instead of flat ironing hair every day which leads to heat damage and breakage.
+It is best to limit your touch-ups to once or twice a week instead of flat ironing hair every day, which leads to heat damage and breakage.

 Don't Use Too Much Product